AaronMikelKey/twitch-streams/README.md

 This website uses cookies to store non-sensitive information like your twitch username and user_id, but is not stored on a database or sent to anyone other than Twitch to access their API.

-This was built using expressJS and the twitch API. (https://github.com/AaronMikelKey/twitch-streams)[You can find the repo here.]
+This was built using expressJS and the twitch API.
+[You can find the repo here.](https://github.com/AaronMikelKey/twitch-streams)